-This program was created by two experienced therapists, Yael Livne and Hagit Kirshner-Shalom, who partnered to build an integrative modality of dyadic work using Water Play Therapy.
+This program was created by two experienced therapists- Yael Livne and Hagit Kirshner-Shalom; both have partnered to build this integrative modality of dyadic work using Water Play Therapy.

 About the Course

 This course integrates different methods, knowledge, and practices that together establish an innovative working model for parent-child connection.

-The mutual water play will be utilized as a catalyst for the attachment process, building trust and communication, aiming to strengthen the dyadic bond.
+The mutual Water Play will be utilized as a catalyst for attachment processes, building trust and communication, aiming to strengthen the dyadic bond.
 The course will share a new way to observe, understand, and support the dyad, using water as a multifaceted tool.

-Three working techniques of joint water play will be presented.
+Three working techniques of Dyad Water Play will be presented and practiced.

-The learning will be interactive with clips and demos to bring the learning to life.
+The learning will be interactive with clips, exercises, and demos to bring the learning to life.

 By the end of the course, participants will be able to use Dyad Water-Play as an assessment tool and as enabling tool with their relevant clients.

 Intro: an overview of attachment theory, advantages and principles of expressive therapy, dyadic work, and water play.

 Fundamental and advanced needs of children and typical challenges in the parent-child relationship.

 Advantages and challenges of working in dyadic and triangle modality.

 Water Play foundations and principles (using colors, play objects, and storytelling).